 Dastardly Cleverness in the Service of Good is the podcast for people who make progress — people who aren’t just talking about making the world better, but actually getting it done.
 The show features interviews with leading social innovators from across the United States and around the world.
 Sometimes we do live events as well, including our Saving Democracy series.

 Your Host: Spencer Critchley

 Dastardly Cleverness in the Service of Good Spencer Critchley is an award-winning writer, producer, and communications consultant with experience in broadcasting, film, digital media, public relations, advertising, and music.
-He is the managing partner of Boots Road Group LLC, an advertising, public relations and digital media firm that serves people who are making the world a better place.
+He is the author of Patriots of Two Nations: Why Trump Was Inevitable and What Happens Next, and the managing partner of Boots Road Group LLC, an advertising, public relations and digital media firm that serves people who are making the world a better place.